shamima-g/github-bot-slack/README.md

 ---
 ## Running the Sample

-In the Slack Folder, Click on the function named Post_Message_To_Slack Enter parameters as follows:
+In the Slack Folder, Click on the function named PostMessageToSlack Enter parameters as follows:

 - `Per_page`: 1